The weather is kind of bipolar.

-I love cycling (but I'm not very competitive - ask me about the time I was chased down by a turkey).
-My inner tomboy likes to walk, hike, get my hands dirty, do geeky stuff, and will even toss a frisbee or shoot hoops with you (I may not sink any shots, but it’ll be fun trying!).
-The girly side, though, likes all the cultural stuff, including art, theater, films, dancing, and any other excuse to slip into a dress.
+I'm getting in a bike ride every time there's a warm-up.
+I love cycling (I'm not very competitive though - I was once chased down by a turkey).
+My spunky inner tomboy likes to walk, hike, get my hands dirty, do geeky stuff, and will even toss a frisbee or shoot hoops with you (I may not sink any shots, but it’ll be fun trying!).
+The wide-eyed girly side, though, likes all the cultural stuff, including art, theater, films, dancing, and any other excuse to slip into a dress.
 The entire package is tied together with laughter and lots of affection.

 I love good food.
 So the DMV is heaven for me.
 Breakfast joints are my favorite (even at night), but I love assembling dinner from a great appetizer menu (recommendations?).
 The fun is choosing what to get and then sharing it together (or not: If it's, say, sweetbreads, you can have that plate all to yourself!).

 I’m relatively new to the area so I like to explore.
 A fun day might include a map of the city and a Metro pass.
 (The Post’s Going-Out-Guide ran an article on fun dates around almost every Metro station.
 Which stop would you choose?).
 Cold and blustery out?
 Then maybe walk through a gallery or museum - have you got a favorite?
 Or throw down a mini golf challenge at the H Street Country Club.
 Closer to home, making a pizza together can also be an adventure.
 When Spring finally arrives, then a beautiful hike or bike ride in the country on a sunny afternoon would be perfect (with or without the turkey).
 Really, anything can be fun with two people possessing adventurous, conspiratorial attitudes.